 INTERSEASON (2025)

 Instalation.
-Batiste, acrylic.
+Sound, batiste, acrylic.

 240 x 400 x 350

 The time between seasons is a transition, a pause, a premonition of the unknown, when it is necessary to reconnect with what has been lost.
 In the off-season, there is a need to find support and a safe place.
 The installation refers to the image of a house, which becomes a projection of inner experience.
-Photographs from the family photo archive are translated into sound.
-A voice using the impersonal language of ekphrasis, layers of fabric, and almost complete darkness create the mechanics of interaction with the space of collective memory.
-The open structure is permeable and illusory.
-It refers to a special mode of life on the border, where the ghost of an event exists and does not exist at the same time.
+Photographs from the family archive are deprived of their physical medium, translating the material into a soundscape.